 - Employer branding.
 In a time when there’s a talent shortage in some fields, the name of the game is differentiation.
 Employers must set themselves apart from the competition to attract candidates.
 And to do this, you need to have a strong value proposition by having a clear employer brand.
 Candidates aren’t just focusing on salary, benefits and perks when looking at prospective companies.
 They also want culture, values and ethics alignment.
 Companies with great employer brands receive 50 percent more qualified applicants and see a 50 percent reduction in cost-per-hire, according to LinkedIn research.

 - Soft skills.
 We are in the middle of a skills shortage that’s predicted to grow to 29 million skills in deficit by 2030.
 The bulk of these missing skills will be soft skills, with two-thirds of jobs created between now and then expected to be strongly reliant on these types of skills.
 As a result, recruiters are focusing more on soft skills such as communication, empathy and the ability to adapt to change.
-People will these soft skills are more likely to upskill or move within a company, instead of out.
+People with these soft skills are more likely to upskill or move within a company, instead of out.

 It’s an exciting time to be in the recruiting/staffing industry.
 Many of the trends revolve around technology.
 My advice is: embrace it, test it out and see what works for you.
 I’m a firm believer in the importance of the personal experience in recruiting, too.
 Keep your recruiters at center stage and pepper in the technology where appropriate.

 These are just my thoughts on the hot topics for 2020.
 What are yours?
 Hit me up on LinkedIn.